bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## The venue

-This year the conference is held in Copenhagen, the capitol of Denmark.
+This year the conference is held in the Bella Conference centre in

 ## talk 1
 En talk